Alphabet, Amazon keep S&P afloat as Middle East tensions persist

 By Sruthi Shankar

-Jan 6 (Reuters) - Gains in Amazon and Alphabet helped New York's S&P 500 stock index recoup early losses on Monday sparked by rising tensions in the Middle East.
+Jan 6 (Reuters) - Gains for internet giants Amazon and Alphabet helped Wall Street's S&P 500 index steady following early losses on Monday sparked by rising tensions in the Middle East.

-After opening about half a percent lower, the benchmark index was trading nearly flat by late morning trading, helped by high-growth names such as Amazon.com Inc AMZN.O, Alphabet Inc GOOGL.O, Facebook Inc FB.O and Netflix Inc NFLX.O.
+After opening about half a percent lower, the benchmark index was trading nearly flat by afternoon trading, helped by high-growth names such as Amazon.com Inc AMZN.O, Alphabet Inc GOOGL.O, Facebook Inc FB.O and Netflix Inc NFLX.O.

 After ending 2019 on a strong note, Wall Street's main indexes came off record highs as Friday's U.S. airstrike in Baghdad raised the threat of a new conflagration in the Middle East.

-"The best way to describe it (Monday's market move) would be tentative, because the markets are down very modestly given the geopolitical turmoil," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin.
+"The best way to describe it (Monday's market move) would be tentative, because the markets are down very modestly given the geopolitical turmoil," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.

 "Historically these type of things don't cause long-term impact on the market, but it depends on how severe it gets and how long it lasts."

-Declining issues outnumbered advancers for a 1.24-to-1 ratio on the NYSE and a 1.29-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.09-to-1 ratio on the NYSE and a 1.03-to-1 ratio on the Nasdaq.

 (Reporting by Sruthi Shankar and Medha Singh in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)